-The trends and their uncertainties are compared for several metrics of the HC strength:
+The trends and their uncertainties are compared for several metrics of HC strength:

-- maximum (minimum) of annual/seasonal-mean stream function between 40°S and 40°N, and between 200 hPa and 900 hPa, denoted ψ^{max} (ψ^{min}).
-Slightly different boundaries were employed by Mitas and Clement (2005); Stachnik and Schumacher (2011); D'Agostino and Lionello (2017); however, a reasonable choice of boundaries (e.g. excluding the lower part of the boundary layer and the stratosphere) does not affect the results; - 2. maximum (minimum) of annual/seasonal-mean stream function at predefined pressure levels (e.g. 400 hPa, 500 hPa, etc.) within 40°S and 40°N, denoted $\psi^{max}(p)$ (or $\psi^{min}(p)$); as used in e.g. Kang et al. (2013); Chemke and Polvani (2019); Menzel et al. (2019);
+1. Maximum (minimum) of annual/seasonal-mean stream function between 40° S and 40° N, and between 200 and 900 hPa, denoted ψ^{max} (ψ^{min}).
+Slightly different boundaries were employed by Mitas and Clement (2005), Stachnik and Schumacher (2011), and D'Agostino and Lionello (2017); however, a reasonable choice of boundaries (e.g. excluding the lower part of the boundary layer and the stratosphere) does not affect the results.